inovexAcademy/kmp-training/core/network/EXERCISE.md

 2. `fromDomain(tag: Tag)` - Convert Tag model to TagDto

 ### Hints
-- The structure is similar to TagEntity
+- Look at `TaskDto.kt` for reference
-- Map each field directly (id -> id, name -> name, colorHex -> colorHex)
+- The pattern is similar to what you did in TagEntity

 ### Verify
 ```bash